MikaPower/project_R/README.md

 ## R Files
 There's multiple R files.
 Below is a description of what each one does:

- * "thesis_v2.R" =  Removes unnecessary columns, normalizes the timestamp, creates graphics based on defined timestamps and produces a csv file for each recorded input.
+ * "datasets_filtering_no_cuts.R" =  Removes unnecessary columns, normalizes the timestamp, creates graphics based on defined timestamps and produces a csv file for each recorded input.
+Can generate D1,D2,D3,D4 and D5 for Create ML

  * "thesis_watch_graphs.R" = Removes unnecessary columns, normalizes the timestamp, creats graphics from data recorded files inserted on folder thesis/misc/modes and outputs the graphics to thesis/misc/graphs